adas1gupta/Leetcode/Trees/Find-Leaves-of-Binary-Tree/README.md

  - Then, update the levels hashmap to append that node at that height.
  - Then, return the max height.

+# Mistakes
+ - Important to remember that when collecting height, we need to return the max of the left and right heights to find the actual height associated with a given node.

 ## 🧪 Code
 See `solution.py`